Ricardo Ronceros

-Ricardo Antonio Ronceros Ramos (born 20 July 1977) is a Peruvian footballer who plays as a centre back for Sport Huancayo.
+Ricardo Antonio Ronceros Ramos (born 20 July 1977) is a Peruvian former professional footballer who played as a centre back.

-Club career
+Career

 Ronceros played in the youth teams of Universitario de Deportes and then played for their farm team U América FC.

 He then had his first chance to play in the Torneo Descentralizado in the 1997 season with Alcides Vigo.